ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : int list = [0; 1; 1; 2; 3; 5; 8; 13; 21; 34]
 ```

+Such a function is called _recursive_.
 This version of `fibo` is inefficient because the number of recursive calls created doubles at each call, which creates exponential growth.

+In OCaml, recursive functions must be defined and explicitly declared by using `let rec`.
+It is not possible to accidentally create recursion loops between functions.
+As a consequence, recursive functions can't be anonymous.

 **Note**: `List.init` is a standard library function that allows you to create a list by applying a given function to a sequence of integers, and `Fun.id` is the identity function, which returns its argument unchanged.
 We created a list with the numbers 0 - 9 and named it `u`.
 We applied the `fibo` function to every element of the list using `List.map`.